MicrosoftDocs/visualstudio-docs/docs/javascript/unit-testing-javascript-with-visual-studio.md

 1. Add your unit tests to the *tests* folder in the project root.

-   For example, you might use the following code by selecting the correct documentation tab that matches your test framework: we shows a simple example for Mocha and Jest.
+   For example, you might use the following code by selecting the correct documentation tab that matches your test framework, in this example either Mocha or Jest.
 This code tests a function called `getData`.

    # [Mocha](#tab/mocha)